juergenweb/FieldtypeOpeningHours/README.md

 So keep this in mind if you are running a multilingual site.

 ### Get raw values without output formatting
-Tipp: If you need the values as stored in the database without output formatting, you have to prevent output formatting by setting it to false.
+Tip: If you need the values as stored in the database without output formatting, you have to prevent output formatting by setting it to false.
 This prevents the formatValue() method to change the times to the format you have set in the backend.
 This is nothing special for this module - this is a standard ProcessWire method.